SmokeyMcBong/StreamDeckMonitor/README.md

 - To Add own Fonts, Static Images and Animations..
     * Add custom Fonts .ttf's to the following folder.. '\Customize\Fonts'
     * Add custom Static Image .png's (72x72) to the following folder.. '\Customize\Static Images'
-    * Add custom Animation .mp4's to the following folder.. '\Customize\Fonts' ** The frames taken from the .mp4 video start at frame 1 ! **
+    * Add custom Animation .mp4's to the following folder.. '\Customize\Fonts'
-    #
+    ** The frames taken from the .mp4 video start from the very first frame ! **

   ![](https://i.imgur.com/MQz8FZ1.png)

 - Using the Configurator Application we can set...